moov2/Orchard.ActiveDirectoryAuthorization/README.md

 ## Status

-Currently the module is under testing and a download will be provided soon.
-Feel free to download the source code and build the module yourself though if you want to use this module right now.
+Currently the module is under development & testing.
+Feel free to use it and let us know any feedback or problems in the issues section of this project.

 ## Installation